Zisoux/Paldari/README.md

 ## My Contributions

-As a backend-focused developer in a two-person team, I worked on:

-- REST API design and implementation
+I primarily focused on backend development in a two-person team.

+- Designed and implemented REST APIs using Spring Boot
-- JWT-based authentication and authorization
+- Implemented JWT-based authentication and authorization
-- Google OAuth2 authentication
+- Implemented Google OAuth2 authentication
-- Email verification
+- Implemented email verification
-- WebSocket/STOMP-based real-time chat
+- Developed real-time chat using WebSocket/STOMP
-- Backend database and entity design
+- Designed backend entities and database structure using JPA and MySQL
+- Integrated the external translation API into the chat service
-- Integration between the Flutter application and Spring Boot backend
+- Connected backend APIs with the Flutter client

 ## Performance Optimization Research